 - Should I fly within the U.S. during COVID-19?

 If you plan to fly within the U.S., the CDC provides a list of things to consider before you go here.

 - What can I do to keep myself and others healthy while traveling through John Wayne Airport?

 Protect yourself and others by washing your hands (for at least 20 seconds) as you travel through the Terminal, and before and after security screening.
 Learn more about hand hygiene on the CDC website.
-Remember to keep at least 6 feet distance between yourself and others, stay home if you are sick, and wear a face covering.
+Remember to keep at least 6 feet distance between yourself and others and stay home if you are sick.
+While face masks are no longer required by TSA to be worn at John Wayne Airport, guests have the option to wear a mask during travel.
 For more information see the Guidance for the Use of Face Coverings issued by the CDPH.